stride3d/stride-docs/en/manual/physics/body-collidable.md

-# Rigidbodies
+# Body

 <span class="badge text-bg-primary">Beginner</span>
 <span class="badge text-bg-success">Designer</span>

+> [!WARNING]
+TODO

-**Rigidbodies** move based on physical forces applied to them, such as gravity and collisions.
-Typical rigidbodies are boxes, balls, furniture, and so on — objects that are pushed, pulled, and knocked around, and also have effects on other rigidbodies they collide with.
+**Body** move based on physical forces applied to them, such as gravity and collisions.
+Typical (rigid)bodies are boxes, balls, furniture, and so on — objects that are pushed, pulled, and knocked around, and also have effects on other rigidbodies they collide with.

 ![Static and rigidbody colliders](media/rigid-bodies-static-and-rigid-body-colliders.png)

 ## Add a rigidbody collider

-1. Select the entity you want to be a rigidbody collider.
+1. Select the entity you want to be a body.

-2. In the **Property Grid**, click **Add component** and select **Rigidbody**.
+2. In the **Property Grid**, click **Add component** and select **body**.

     ![Add Static collider component](media/physics-tutorials-create-a-bouncing-ball-add-rigitbody-component.png)